Skip to content

 The legends originated in 1933 when writer Stewart Holbrook began publishing newspaper articles about 1890s Portland in the Sunday Oregonian.
 In these colorful tales, a sailor might begin drinking at Erickson’s Saloon — which featured a bar that was 684 feet (208 m) long — and wake up the next day onboard a ship on his way out to sea.

 In the 1970s, Portland historian Michael P. Jones took an interest in the Shanghai tunnels.
 Jones began offering tours along with terrifying stories of forced prostitution, murder, ruined lives, and the underground catacombs that facilitated it all — and a classic weird Portland legend was born.
+Around the time of Jones’ passing in March 2020, his nonprofit, the Cascade Geographic Society, lost access to its tunnel tours due to changes in property ownership and the expiration of informal agreements.

-The truth of the tales is hotly debated.
+The truth of the Shanghai tales is hotly debated.
 Many of the tunnels are currently inaccessible or collapsed, and little to no evidence exists to support these rumors.
 Still, it’s a great spooky story for those seeking tales of the macabre and a fun experience for first-time Portland visitors or people exploring the city on foot.

 neon sign for Old Town Pizza hangs outside a building